 Beyond Load Balancing

 However, customers are no longer requesting stand-alone load-balancing solutions, but rather, looking for hyperscale security, visibility and automation.
-A10 Networks’ Harmony Controller provides this visibility and automation, and deeply integrates with vThunder (ADC, CFW and CGN) and Lighting ADC, providing the best portfolio of multi-cloud offerings across hardware, bare metal, software, cloud, microservices and Kubernetes containers.
+A10 Networks’ Harmony Controller provides this visibility and automation, and deeply integrates with vThunder (Application Delivery Controller (ADC), Convergent Firewall (CFW) and Carrier Grade Networking (CGN)) and Lighting ADC, providing the best portfolio of multi-cloud offerings across hardware, bare metal, software, cloud, microservices and Kubernetes containers.

 For the foreseeable future, F5 will now have two management solutions, the F5 BigIQ and the fledgling NGNIX Controller, neither as compelling as the Harmony Controller.
 F5-s ‘DC is focused on comprehensive iRules and extensive set of features.
 In contrast, NGINX is targeting the opensource and limited-feature-oriented DevOps community.
 It will take F5 and NGINX a long time to offer one integrated multi-cloud management and automation platform like the Harmony Controller.

 In contrast, we can offer current A10 Networks and F5 customers an integrated solution for NetOps and DevOps in a traditional AND microservices/container — all with one single pane of glass and predictive analytics for application visibility, automation, management and security in a multi-cloud environment.
 A10 Networks solutions bridge the gap between NetOps, DevOps and SecOps through intelligent automation and machine learning.